nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Enroll a specified student from a given TuitiONE lesson.

-Format: `enroll INDEX l/LESSON_CODE`
+Command Format: `enroll STUDENT_INDEX l/LESSON_INDEX`

-* Enroll the student identified by `INDEX` from the specific `lesson`.
+* Enroll the student identified by `STUDENT_INDEX` in the displayed student list to the specific lesson identified by `LESSON_INDEX` in the displayed lesson list.
-* Enrolling a student is only possible if  the student (1) has the same `grade` as the lesson, (2) is not enrolled to the lesson and (3) has no other lessons with conflicting timing.
+* Enrolling a student is only possible if the student:
-* The index refers to the index number shown in the displayed student list.
+  1. has the same `grade` as the lesson,
-* The index **must be a positive integer** 1, 2, 3, …
+  2. is not enrolled to the lesson and,
-* LESSON_CODE should have the corresponding format as seen in the program.
+  3. has no other lessons with conflicting timing.
-    * SUBJECT-GRADE-DAY-TIME
+* `STUDENT_INDEX` refers to the index number shown in the displayed student list.
-    * The first letter of SUBJECT, GRADE, and DAY is in caps.
+* `LESSON_INDEX` refers to the index number shown in the displayed lesson list.
-    * Time is in 2400 hours format.
+* Both indexes **must be a positive integer** 1, 2, 3, …

 Examples:
 * `enroll 1 l/Science-P5-Wed-1230` will enroll the student indexed `1` for a `P5` `Science` lesson on `Wed 1230 pm`.